-Black mustard seeds are so widely used in cuisines from around the world that every serious cook should make an effort to keep them on hand.
+Black mustard seeds are so widely used in cuisines from around the world that every serious cook should keep them on hand.
 They are a flavorful addition to everything from salad dressings to dry rubs.
-If you cannot find them at your local grocery store and need them today, consider one of the alternatives below.
+But there are times you need a substitute.
+If you cannot find them at your local grocery store and need them today, consider one of the black mustard seed alternatives below.

 Your best bet: Brown mustard seeds

 Brown mustard seeds are somewhat less spicy than black mustard seeds.
 While black and brown mustard varieties are both used in Indian cooking, the brown is preferred in Europe and America since it is possible to mechanize harvesting.

 As they do with black mustard seeds, Indian cooks usually fry brown mustard seeds in hot oil or ghee when using them in their dishes.
 With both types of mustard, frying or toasting eliminates some of the seed’s heat and gives it a nutty flavor.
 When mustard seeds are heated in oil or ghee, they pop after about 30 seconds depending on the oil’s temperature.
 Like black mustard, brown mustard contains antimicrobial compounds and can help to preserve chutneys and pickles.

 Because brown mustard seeds are not as spicy as black mustard seeds, you may need to use more of them to get the same effect.
 Try using about 1 1/2 times the amount specified for black mustard in the recipe.
 Adjust to taste.

 White mustard is the mildest of the main types of mustard.
 It also has larger seeds than the brown or black varieties.
 It is the main form of mustard used in Europe and North America.
 It is also cultivated extensively on those two continents.